xapian/xapian-docsprint/practical_example/indexing/updating_the_database.rst

 .. xapianexample:: delete1

-A copy of this code is available in :xapian-example-filename:`^`.
+A copy of this code is available in :xapian-code-example:`^`.

 Then we just run our deletion tool, giving it identifiers taken from the `id_NUMBER` field in the data set::